ovh/cds/docs/content/docs/integrations/bitbucket.md

   name: repository-manager
 ---

-The Bitbucket Integration have to be configured on your CDS by a CDS Administrator.
+The Bitbucket Server Integration have to be configured on your CDS by a CDS Administrator.

 This integration allows you to link a Git Repository hosted by your Bitbucket Server to a CDS Application.